A Little about each Horse

 Bláma from Schmalztopf US1996203342

 I call her Blue.
 Blue is a Kolkuos Bloodline breeding mare as well, Hrafn fra Kroggolfsstodum, Hördur fra Kolkuosi, Hrafn fra Holtsmula.
 She is very elegant, good size 141 cm, 4-gaited breeding mare with big and powerful movements.
-She is 23 years old now, had 5 offspring and is still a very beautiful Lady, has excellent conformation, she is especially beautiful in movement.
+She is 26 years old now, had 5 offspring and is still a very beautiful Lady, has excellent conformation, she is especially beautiful in movement.
 She is all in white now.
 For me she is easy to ride, but has not been ridden much in her life, she has always had a baby on her side since I have had her and she did not have a lot of training when I got her.
-Blue is the best girl-friend of Elding and will stay here.
-Her remaining off-spring are available, Hela & Hara are both ready to go.
+Blue is the best girl-friend of Elding 💕, and she will stay here.
+Her remaining off-spring is available, Hára is ready to go.

 Fifill fra Holmahjaleigu IS1996184403

 He has size and look of a horse, he is 151 cm.
 He is the biggest one we could find in Iceland, and he once was meant to be for my ex-men, and he wanted a horse!
 He has natural tölt with nice speed, and his pace is not all that fast, I would call him a natural tolter.
 His trot is smooth too, but tölt is his best gait.
 He is well trained for trail rides, including neck raining.
 He is very good at ponying younger horses, and he likes to do that.
-He is an easy to ride horse and is good for any guest that is a bit heavy for a pony and would like to try a gaited horse for a little ride.
-He also is a good teacher for riding lessons and therefore I like him a lot too.
+He is an easy to ride horse and is good for any guest or helper that is not the best rider yet, and wants to learn and improve skills.
+He is a very good teacher and I like to have him for riding lessons with my helpers or students, and therefore I like him a lot and he will stay here for the rest of his life.

 Eylimi from Hestar Ranch US2006103335